Nigeria

 • Working with the Federal and State Ministries of Health, non-governmental organizations, the private sector, and community stakeholders to create an enabling environment for safe surgery.

-Learn more about our plans to prevent and treat obstetric fistula in Nigeria.
+Learn more about how we prevent and treat obstetric fistula in Nigeria.

 Karen Kasmauski/MCSP

-In Nigeria, one in five women ages 15 to 49 have undergone female genital cutting.2 MOMENTUM Safe Surgery in Family Planning and Obstetrics works with partners to prevent female genital mutilation/cutting in Bauchi, Kebbi, Sokoto, and Ebonyi states and the Federal Capital Territory and respond to adverse health impacts among women who have experienced it.
-We partner with the Federal and State Governments, health sector, and communities so that health workers can provide appropriate medical care and counseling to women who have experienced female genital mutilation/cutting and effectively advocate against it.
-We also collaborate with local organizations and leaders to create strategies to eliminate female genital mutilation/cutting and help survivors overcome their experiences.
+In Nigeria, one in five women ages 15 to 49 has undergone female genital mutilation/cutting (FGM/C).2 MOMENTUM Safe Surgery in Family Planning and Obstetrics works with partners to prevent FGM/C in Bauchi, Ebonyi, Kebbi, and Sokoto states and the Federal Capital Territory and respond to adverse health impacts among women who have experienced it.
+We partner with the federal and state governments, the health sector, and communities so that health workers can provide appropriate medical care and counseling to women who have experienced FGM/C and effectively advocate against it.
+We also collaborate with local organizations and leaders to create strategies to eliminate female genital mutilation/cutting and help survivors.

 Karen Kasmauski/MCSP